Quiet cities in Eastern Europe for a relaxed weekend (cafés & bookshops)

 They often host art exhibitions, small talks, and even pop-up literary events, so it’s worth checking their calendar before you go.
 If you want somewhere to read or write without distractions, grab a table near the back and settle in.

-Where to Stay in Brno for a Relaxed, Book-Focused Weekend
+Where to Stay in Brno (Best Areas for a Slower, Quieter Weekend)

-How to Plan Your Own Bookish Weekend in Eastern Europe
+How to Plan a Bookish Weekend in Eastern Europe

 For more city break ideas and slow travel tips, explore our Travel guides.
 You’ll find more places where the coffee is good, the streets are walkable, and you can actually hear yourself think.